-1. Introduction
+1 Introduction

-Independent Grid projects have developed their own solutions to problems associated with Information Services.
-These solutions target vastly different systems and address diverse sets of requirements (Zanikolas, 2005).
-For example, large-scale Grid applications require management of large amounts of relatively slow and varying metadata, while others such as e-Science Grid applications dynamically assemble modest numbers of distributed services and are designed for specific tasks, tasks that can be as diverse as forecasting earthquakes (Aktas, 2004) or managing audiovisual collaboration sessions (Wu, 2005).
-These dynamic Grid/Web service collections require specific support for dynamic metadata.
+Independent Grid projects have developed their own solutions to Information Services.
+These solutions are not interoperable with each other, target vastly different systems and address diverse sets of requirements.
+For an example, large-scale Grid applications require management of large amounts of relatively slowly varying metadata.
+Another example, e-Science Grid applications may be thought of as dynamically assembled collections of modest numbers of distributed services that are assembled for specific tasks that can be as diverse as forecasting earthquakes [1] or managing audiovisual collaboration sessions [2].
+These dynamic Grid/Web service collections require greater support for dynamic metadata.

-Existing solutions to Grid Information Services present some challenges for metadata services: First, independent Grid applications use customized implementations of Grid Information Services, whose data model and communication language is application specific (Zanikolas, 2005).
-These information services are in need of greater interoperability to enable communication between different grid projects so that they can share and utilize each other's resources (OGF-GIN, 2009).
-Second, previous solutions do not address metadata management requirements of most Grid applications that have both large-scale, static and small-scale, highly dynamic metadata associated with Grid/Web Services (Zanikolas, 2005).
-Third, existing solutions do not provide uniform interfaces for publishing and discovery of both dynamically generated and static information (Zanikolas, 2005).
-The lack of a uniform interface limits clients, who must interact with more than one metadata service.
-In turn, this necessity increases the complexity of clients and creates fat clients.
-We therefore see the existing solutions of Grid Information Services as an important area of investigation.
+Existing solutions to Grid Information Services present some challenges: Firstly, independent Grid applications use customized implementations of Grid Information Services whose data model and communication language is different [3].
+These information services require greater interperoperability to enable communication between different grid projects so that they can share and utilize each other's resources [4].
+Secondly, previous solutions do not address metadata management requirements of most Grid applications that have both large-scale, static and small-scale, highly-dynamic metadata associated to Grid/Web Services [3].
+Thirdly, existing solutions do not provide uniform interfaces for publishing and discovery of both dynamically generated and static information [3].
+These solutions create a limitation on the client-end, as the users have to interact with more than one metadata service.
+This in turn increases the complexity of clients and creates fat clients.
+We therefore see this as an important area of investigation.

-To address these challenges, an ideal Grid Information Service Architecture should meet the following requirements: uniformity: the architecture should support one-to-many information services and their communication protocols; federation: the architecture should present a federation capability where different information services can interoperate with each other; interoperability: the architecture should be compatible with widely used, existing Grid/Web Service standards; performance: the architecture should search/access/store metadata with negligible processing overheads. persistency: the architecture should back-up metadata without degradation of the system performance; and fault tolerance: the architecture should achieve distribution and redundancy of information.
+To address these challenges, an ideal Grid Information Service Architecture should meet the following requirements: uniformity, federation, interoperability, performance, persistency and fault-tolerance.
+Uniformity: To meet the uniformity requirement, it should support one-to-many information services and their communication protocols.
+Federation: To meet the federation requirement, it should present a federation capability where different information services can interoperate with each other.
+Interoperability: To meet the interoperability requirement, it should be compatible with widely-used, existing Grid/Web Service standards.
+Performance: To meet the performance requirement, it should search/access/store metadata with negligible processing overheads.
+Persistency: To meet the persistency requirement, it should back-up metadata without degradation of the system performance.
+Fault-tolerance: To meet the fault-tolerance requirement, it should achieve distribution and redundancy of information.